Goodness-of-fit tests for Laplace, Gaussian and exponential power distributions based on $\lambda$-th power skewness and kurtosis: Background and preliminaries

-The asymmetric power distribution (APD), proposed by \cite{MR2395888}, can be viewed as a generalization of the exponential power distribution (EPD) \--- also known as the generalized error distribution or the generalized normal distribution (\cite{MR2119411}) \--- to a broader family that includes asymmetric densities.
-The APD family combines the large range of exponential tail behaviors provided by the EPD family with various levels of asymmetry.
-The probability density function $f(u)$ of the standard APD is defined in Section 2 of \cite{MR2395888}.
-In order to relate it more easily to the skewed exponential power distribution of \cite{MR1379475} and \cite{MR1935481} (see Remark \ref{rem:SEPD} below), we modify its scaling with the change of variable $u = 2^{-1/\theta_2} y$ and we obtain
+The asymmetric power distribution (APD) introduced by \cite{Komunjer2007} is a generalization of the exponential power distribution (EPD) \cite[p.~271]{Kotz_2001}, the latter also being known as the generalized error distribution or the generalized normal distribution \citep{MR2119411}.
+The APD family is broader in that it combines the wide range of exponential tail behaviours provided by the symmetric EPD with different levels of asymmetry.
+Below we propose a modified version of the original APD density function $f(u)$ defined in \citet[Section~2]{Komunjer2007} by modifying its original scaling through the change of variable $u = \lambda^{-1/\theta_2} x$ and by adding location and scale parameters.
+In our context, $\lambda$ is a fixed parameter chosen by the user.